Our Black Ancestry (OBA) provides information and services that help people explore and appreciate African American family history and culture.

 An article that helps novice family historians get started with family research

-An opinion space focusing on personal stories, research challenges and findings
+An opinion space written by the OBA webmaster that focuses on personal stories and research challenges

-The founder, webmaster and historian for Our Black Ancestry is Sharon Leslie Morgan, writer, communications consultant and PR "legend."
+The founder and webmaster for Our Black Ancestry is Sharon Leslie Morgan, writer, communications consultant and PR "legend."
 For more than 30 years, she has been a devoted researcher of African American history and her family genealogy, concentrated in Alabama, Mississippi and the Carolinas.
 She is a consultant to the Afro-American Historical & Genealogical Society (AAHGS) and a founding member of Afrigeneas.
 Her memberships include the National Genealogical Society (NGS) and local societies in areas of her family research.
-Our Black Ancestry, created in 2007 to assist others conduct their own research, is financed from personal resources.
+OBA, created in 2007 to assist others conduct their own research, is financed from personal resources.

 A staunch advocate of racial justice, Morgan has taken STAR (Stategies for Trauma Awareness and Resilience) training at Eastern Mennonite University and is actively involved with Coming to the Table, an organization that promotes linkages between descendants of people who were enslaved and descendants of the families that enslaved them for the purpose of healing from the trauma of slavery.